-Boris Johnson, Britain’s lovably eccentric Foreign Secretary is seldom, if ever, referenced in relation to Armenian interests (though the fact that he won the “most offensive Erdogan poem” competition is certainly of interest to our community.
+Boris Johnson, Britain’s lovably eccentric Foreign Secretary is seldom, if ever, brought up in relation to topics of Armenian interest (though that he won the “most offensive Erdogan poem” competition is certainly of interest to our community.
 What did he do with the £1,000 prize?
 Your guess is as good as mine!).
 In fact, he is so removed from the Armenian conversation, that one might be forgiven for thinking his first formal contact with Armenia came in the form of a 15 minute-long phone conversation with a Russian prankster claiming to be the newly elected Prime Minister of Armenia, Nikol Pashinyan.

-But curiously enough, the Johnson family’s run-ins with Armenians go way back.
-The story really begins in turn of the 20th-century Constantinople, where the young Ottoman technocrat, Ali Kemal Bey, had begun a relatively modest rise into the ranks of the Bosphorus intelligentsia.
+But curiously enough, the Johnson family history is intimately, if not fatalistically, tied to that of the Armenians.
+The story really begins in turn of the 20th-century Constantinople, where the young Ottoman technocrat, Ali Kemal Bey, was at the incline of a relatively modest rise into the ranks of the Bosphorus intelligentsia.

-Kemal, the son of a Circassian slave and a Turkish business magnate, had grown up in all the comforts his status could provide.
-He was educated in the prestigious new schools set up by Sultan Abdul Hamid, who had the hopes of preparing the dying empire’s future generation of reformers.
+Kemal, the son of a Circassian slave and a Turkish business magnate, had grown up in all the comforts expected of his privileged status.
+He was educated in the prestigious new schools set up by Sultan Abdul Hamid in the hopes of preparing the dying empire’s future generation of technocratic reformers.

 Kemal’s family wealth afforded him the luxuries of travel, and London quickly became a favorite destination.
-He met his first wife was a British woman named Winifred Brun in London.
+He met his first wife, a British woman named Winifred Brun in one such sojourn.
 By the time she died while giving birth in 1910 to Osman Kemal Wilfred Johnson—Boris Johnson’s grandfather (are you connecting the dots now?)—the situation in Kemal’s native Constantinople was changing rapidly.

 Kemal made the most of his British exile.
 As the Great War unfolded, he spoke out passionately and repeatedly against the deportations, expropriations and organized massacres now known as the Armenian Genocide.
 He was also unequivocal in placing the blame directly on the CUP leadership.
-Putting pen to paper in his opus magnum, Fetret (“Interregnum” in Turkish).
-In the oeuvre, written as a sort of ode to his son Wilfred, he laid out his vision for a modern Turkey: monarchical, but constitutional; Islamic, yet secular; modern, while rooted in tradition; distinctly Turkish, yet welcoming of its Armenian and Greek minorities.
+Putting pen to paper in his opus magnum, Fetret (“Interregnum” in Turkish) written as a sort of ode to his son Wilfred, he laid out his vision for a modern Turkey: monarchical, but constitutional; Islamic, yet secular; modern, while rooted in tradition; distinctly Turkish, yet welcoming of its Armenian and Greek minorities.

-Ali Kemal Pasha finally saw the opportunity to help create the country he had so dreamed of.
+Ali Kemal would soon see the opportunity to participate in the creation of the country he had so dreamed of.
 By 1918, the defeated Ottoman government, exhausted from four years of fighting, signed the Armistice of Mudros, formally ending military operations.
 The CUP was swiftly deposed to be replaced by a provisional government under the supervision of the Allied occupation force.
 Ali Kemal Pasha briefly served as Interior Minister (a post once held by Talat Pasha), where he oversaw the establishment of the first court-marshals against the perpetrators of the Armenian and Greek Genocides.

 But Kemal’s zealous struggle to prosecute the CUP, combined with his reputation as an Anglophile, brought him many enemies in interbellum Turkey.
 His vocal opposition to Mustafa Kemal Ataturk’s increasingly popular nationalist movement proved to be the last straw.

 In November 1922, he was kidnapped from a barbershop mid-shave.
 Coincidentally, this barbershop was located in the lobby of the Armenian-owned Tokatlıyan Hotel in Beyoğlu.
 The hotel had been one of the first European-style establishments in Turkey.
-Having been vandalized during the genocide, it was eventually reacquired by the Armenian Church, which maintains the property to this day.
+Having survived vandalism during the Genocide, it was eventually reacquired by the Armenian Church, which maintains the property to this day.
 Kemal’s fate would much more tragic.

 His memory would live on in Turkey as one of the country’s most iconic traitors.

 In Britain, Kemal’s characteristically unconventional charisma would echo in his great grandson, Boris Johnson: a “small-c” conservative, a defender of the monarchy with great confidence in the strength of the British model and a tendency to make public gaffe after gaffe.
-He has praised his great-grandfather in a 2008 interview with the BBC, saying “he stuck to his guns.”
+Johnson even praised his great-grandfather in a 2008 interview with the BBC, saying “he stuck to his guns.”